aridjayarecipes/cutesrecipes.web.app/content/post/2363-step-by-step-guide-to-make-any-night-of-the-week-stuffed-shells.md

 - "1 Tbsp. dried basil"
 recipeinstructions:
 - "Get the sauce cooking.
 Melt butter/margarine in medium pot (or slow cooker) on LOW HEAT, mince onions as fine as possible and add to pot with the butter.
 Let simmer for 2 minutes to blanch onions."
 - "Mix dried basil with a 1/4 cup of water and microwave in a cup for 45 seconds.
-This will make a basil "tea".
-Strain and add basil "tea" to the sauce."
+This will make a basil &#34;tea&#34;.
+Strain and add basil &#34;tea&#34; to the sauce."
-- "Add cans of tomatoes, basil "tea", pepper, sugar and 1/8 tsp. salt to pot and let simmer at least an hour (or two).
+- "Add cans of tomatoes, basil &#34;tea&#34;, pepper, sugar and 1/8 tsp. salt to pot and let simmer at least an hour (or two).
 Add more sugar if you like it sweeter."
 - "Boil the shells and let cool being careful not to get them torn up."
 - "Mix thourloughly the ricotta, parmesan, eggs, garlic powder, 4 oz. mozzarella and cleaned spinach (remove the stems!).
 I used about a quarter of a bag of spinach."
 - "Preheat oven to 350 degrees.
 Add several ladles of the tomato sauce to a casserole dish.
 Stuff the shells with cheese mixture and line the casserole dish with stuffed shells."
 - "Pour a few more ladles of the tomato sauce over the shells.
 Cover the dish with foil, poke a hole in the middle to vent.
 Be careful not to let the tomato sauce get on the foil as it will dissolve the foil!
 Bake covered for 40 minutes."
 - "Uncover and top cooked shells with the rest of the mozzarella cheese.
 Cook another 10 minutes."
 - "Let cool 5 minutes then serve!"
-- "I've also made this by adding a half pound of hot sausage (or ground beef or even pepperoni) to the sauce.
+- "I&#39;ve also made this by adding a half pound of hot sausage (or ground beef or even pepperoni) to the sauce.
 But, the vegetarian version is remarkable.
 The only really fattening part is the butter/margarine.
-I don't like using olive oil as it has a distinctly different taste than the more pungent flavor of butter/margarine.
+I don&#39;t like using olive oil as it has a distinctly different taste than the more pungent flavor of butter/margarine.
 Feel free to use either parmesan or romano cheese.
 Pecorino romano is by far the best to use if you can."
 categories:
 - Recipe
 tags: